MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/finance-insights-troubleshooting-faq.md

 ### Resolution

 You might be using a template for an earlier version.
 Before the release of version 10.0.17, preview customers configured the DI template, Customer payment insights results (CDS to Fin and Ops) using the Payment prediction result (preview), entity.
-After upgrading to 10.0.17 and later, you should complete that mapping using the Begin using the "Customer payment insights results (CDS to Fin and Ops 10.0.17+)" DI template.
+After upgrading to 10.0.17 and later, use using the "Begin the "Customer payment insights results (CDS to Fin and Ops 10.0.17+)" DI template" to complete that mapping.
 You might not be able to map the DI template destination column until the data management entity list is refreshed and the Payment prediction result entity is displayed.
 To refresh the entity list and display the payment prediction result, you'll complete steps in Dynamics 365 Finance, and in Dataverse (previously the CDS admin portal).

 ### In Microsoft Dynamics 365 Finance